 If you have goals with specific timelines in mind, you might also consider opening a certificate of deposit (CD).
 CDs typically have higher interest rates than traditional savings accounts and have a fixed withdrawal or maturity date.
-Translation: your money can grow at a higher rate, but is locked up for a certain amount of time.
-If you want to take your savings to the next level, you could open multiple CDs and use a CD laddering strategy to help you boost your savings.
+And if you want to take your savings to the next level, you could open multiple CDs and use a CD laddering strategy to help you boost your savings.

 One more thing: If you haven’t done so already, look into opening a Health Savings Account (HSA) or a Flexible Spending Account (FSA).
-These types of savings accounts are specifically designed to help pay for certain qualified healthcare expenses like insurance deductibles and copays.
-HSAs and FSAs are popular due to the tax savings they may provide.
+These types of savings accounts are specifically designed to help pay for certain qualified health care expenses like insurance deductibles and copays.
+HSAs and FSAs are popular due to the potential tax savings they may provide.

-2. Remember retirement savings.
+2. Stay on top of your retirement savings.
 It’s easy to give your child all of your focus (and your money) when you’re just starting a family.
 But don’t let your retirement savings fall by the wayside.
 It should remain a priority.

 As a general rule of thumb, you’re going to need anywhere between 80% to 100% of your final pre-retirement income to maintain your standard of living when you’re not working anymore.
 This is why it’s important to contribute as much as you can to your employer’s 401(k) plan and your IRAs.

 And if you want to give your kids a head start on retirement savings, you can help them open an IRA as soon as they start working and earning an income.